FransUrbo/Lambda-AWS-AutoScalingGroups-Route53/README.md

 * Debugging
 If the variable `do_debug` is set to **true**, then the actual writing to Route53 is disabled.
-Instead, you get a change request that _would_ have been sent to Route53.
+Instead, you get a change request that _would_ have been sent to Route53 as well as more information on what's going on in the script.

 * Enable creation of reverse DNS entries
-To enable the creation of individual reverse entries in Route53, set the variable `do_reverse_entry` to **true**.
+To enable the creation of individual _reverse_ entries in Route53, set the variable `do_reverse_entry` to **true**.